Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Results Findings

 \subsubsection{\xp's top-down workflow with hierarchical explainable evidence enables pathologists to navigate between high-level AI results \& low-level WSI details}

-One of the main reasons limiting the throughput of histological diagnosis is that criteria like mitotic count have very small-scaled histological features.
-As a result, pathologists have to switch to high power magnification to examine such small features in detail.
+One of the main reasons limiting the throughput of histopathological diagnosis is that criteria like mitotic count have very small size compared to the dimensions of WSIs.
+As a result, participants have to switch to high magnification to examine such small features in detail.
 Given the high resolution of the WSI, it is possible to `get lost' in the narrow scope of HPF, resulting in a time-consuming process to go through the entire WSI.
-With \xp, pathologists found its hierarchical design and the provision of mid-level evidence (\eg AI's ROI samples) the most helpful for diagnosis as it connects high-level findings and low-level details ---
+With \xp, participants found its hierarchical design and the provision of mid-level evidence (\eg AI's ROI samples) the most helpful for diagnosis as it connects high-level findings and low-level details ---

-\quo{It (\xp) finds the best area to look at. \dots You can jump there, and if it is a grade III, then it is a grade III.
+\quo{It (\xp) finds the best area to look at. \dots You can jump there, and if it is a grade 3, then it is a grade 3.
 You don't have to look at other areas.}{6}